creatorrr/software_foundations/journal.md

 2017-02-27 11:36 Moving on to Software Foundations.
 Have had enough of the Coq tutorials.
 While they helped me get my feet wet, I have realized that they are terrible at introducing the different proof strategies out there.
 Thanks tho.

+2017-02-27 14:26 Starting Software Foundations.
+The course is interactive in nature with a bunch of Coq files that can be completed for exercises.